-This tiny Natural Area is an island of less than one ha situated about one km southwest of the Antler Lake Hall.
+This tiny Natural Area is an island of less than one ha situated about one km southwest of the Antler Lake Community Hall.
 It is located in the Dry Mixedwood Subregion of the Boreal Forest Natural Region.

 Map of the Area